moises-nimolabs/lifehack/readme.md

 ## Clean up unused containers
 This will save extra space on your system in case docker complains.
+`WARNING: if you are a developer that makes heavy use of Docker and don't want to loose existing containers, please skip this step.`
 ```
 docker container prune
 ```